HadrienG/tutorials/docs/metavir.md

 Let's go for a little practice of your Unix skills!

 !!! question
-    Find a way to save all the contigs headers.
+    Find a way to to find the longest contig.
 They look like this:
 ```
 >k141_1 flag=1 multi=1.0000 len=301
 >k141_2 flag=1 multi=1.0000 len=303